RSS

 - .co.uk 2.1%

-The primary market segments for websites utilizing RSS include business, blogs and wiki, and marketing and merchandising.
+The primary market segments for websites utilizing RSS include business, blogs and wiki, and education and reference.

 - Business 16.9%